GMPavanLab/SwarmCGM/README.md

 ### Example 3: Conception of custom low-resolution CG lipid models in implicit solvent

+For this demonstration, we use reference data from 4 different phosphatidylcholine (PC) lipids and create optimized CG models of low resolution, ab-initio and in implicit solvent.

 ```
 # cd src
 python3 optimize_lipids.py -cfg example3.yaml
 ```

+# Citation

+The preprint for SwarmCGᴍ can be found [on ArXiv](arxiv.org/abs/2107.01012).